 You can change the default set of brushes by adding individual brushes or loading new brush sets.
 Load your favorites brushes into the palette by either dragging them into it or pinning a full brush set.

 This feature is not available in all versions of SketchBook.
 In some versions, the Pin feature is in a marking menu, in others it replaces the marking menu.

 Using the Brush Palette in SketchBook for Desktop

-For Pro subscribers, a whole new world awaits, with the addition of the Brush Library.
+Looking for more brushes?
+Check out the Brush Library!
 Think synthetic, effect, glow, smudge, blend, or texture.
 There are options for randomizing color, opacity, and size, and so much more.
 Create custom brushes and assign personalized icons to them.
 Share them with friends or colleagues.
 Even make your favorite ones more accessible through marking menus, add them to the palette, or load an entire set into the palette.